canada-ca/digital-playbook-guide-numerique/fr/1-concevoir-avec-utilisateurs.md

 **\[TODO: Ajouter / réviser le texte d'introduction\]**

-**Exemples d'introduction :**

-**Digital Services Playbook (US):** We need to understand the different ways people will interact with our services, including the actions they take online, through a mobile application, on a phone, or in person.
-Every encounter --- whether it's online or offline --- should move the user closer towards their goal.
+We need to understand the different ways people will interact with our services, including the actions they take online, through a mobile application, on a phone, or in person.
+Every encounter --- whether it's online or offline --- should move the user closer towards their goal. **(Digital Services Playbook (US))**

 ### Liste de contrôle

-- **\[TODO: Ajouter / modifier les éléments de la liste de contrôle\]**
+**\[TODO: Ajouter / modifier les éléments de la liste de contrôle\]**

 - Understand the different points at which people will interact with the service -- both online and in person **(Digital Services Playbook (US))**